jiangsy/worklist_intersection_union/README.md

 * Recursion via a fixpoint operator;
 * Recursive let expressions

-All the examples provided in the paper run in this implementation.
+All the examples provided in the paper run in this implementation (these examples do not involve aforementioned extensions).

 ### Quick Reference